concurrency/concurrency.github.com/docs/index.md

 ## Plumbing for the Arduino

 We wrote [Plumbing for the Arduino](/pdf/plumbing-for-the-arduino.pdf) to help get you started.
 It is, admittedly, in need of expansion.
+However, it is a good start if you're new to occam and want to work with the Arduino.

+UPDATE 20150610: And, it reflects a completely different IDE.
+Plumb makes some things much easier... so, it needs updating for several reasons.

+## Resources: occamdoc

+If you want to use the Plumbing libraries on the Arduino, [you may find this documentation to be useful](occamdoc/).
+We call it "occamdoc," and it is directly generated from the code for the library itself.

 ## Resources: Books